siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/air-worklight/usage.md

 Before you can build and deploy mobile applications to the Worklight Server, you must complete the following configuration steps:

 1. Configure the build system.
-2. Configure UrbanCode Deploy, including the following steps:
+2. Configure DevOps Deploy, including the following steps:
 * Create components.
 * Create component processes or application processes that include steps from the IBM MobileFirst Platform plug-in to deploy the mobile application.
 3. Configure Worklight Server Console, including the following steps: